icsharpcode/ilspy-vscode/README.md

 ./build vsix
 ```

-An installable `.vsix` file should be generated in `vscode-extension` folder, if everything is fine.
+An installable `.vsix` file should be generated in `artifacts` folder, if everything is fine.

 Compile only backend server from console: